nadianadeem/MobileGameDevShooter/README.md

 <p>The user device's time will be used to change the lighting on the map.
 For example, it shall be dark on the map at night and light in the day. </p>

 <h3> Handsets Gyro ability </h3>
 <p>I use the gyro ability of phone to control the player character.
-The character will use auto aim when in gyro mode so the player only has to focus on movement. </p>
+The character will use auto aim when in gyro mode so the player only has to focus on movement.
+This shall also be used as a "shake to start" feature. </p>

 <h3> Unity Analytics </h3>
 <p>Unity analytics is used to collect user's game data.
 This shall consist of how many people are watching an advert to continue, as well as how long users are surviving and how many enemies they are killing in a game session.
 As well as this Unity collected standard data such as device type, time and the devices operating system. </p>